mitches-got-glitches/developer_blog/docs/posts/windows-laptop-setup.md

 ---

-*Which parts of this guide will you try and integrate into your own environment?
-I'd love to know below.*
+*Which parts of this guide will you try and integrate into your own environment?*